Build a positive work culture!

 Factors such as inadequate compensation, structural issues, and lack of technology or tools constitute unsatisfactory performances.

 This factor is based on the belief that employee engagement is principally shaped by leadership effectiveness.
-For employees to feel committed to the organisation, they must trust that the C-Suite leaders are taking it towards a better future with respect to meeting organisational goals, financial targets, and gaining market dominance.
+For employees to feel committed to the organization, they must trust that the C-Suite leaders are taking it towards a better future with respect to meeting organizational goals, financial targets, and gaining market dominance.

 The Role of Organisational Trust as an Employee Engagement Strategy

-According to an article published by Harvard Business Review, employees in a high-trust organisation have 106 percent more energy, 50 percent higher productivity, 40 percent less burnout, and 13 percent fewer sick days as compared to the low trust organisations.
+According to an article published by Harvard Business Review, employees in a high-trust organization have 106 percent more energy, 50 percent higher productivity, 40 percent less burnout, and 13 percent fewer sick days as compared to the low trust organizations.

-For instance, over the last year, employees have shown greater empathy and a higher emotional commitment towards their organisations.
-A possible explanation for this is their realisation that the challenges they face during remote-work aren’t associated with their employer’s incompetence instead, are a result of the global pandemic.
+For instance, over the last year, employees have shown greater empathy and a higher emotional commitment towards their organizations.
+A possible explanation for this is their realization that the challenges they face during remote-work aren’t associated with their employer’s incompetence instead, are a result of the global pandemic.

-Here, even though being an external factor, COVID-19 has had a great influence for building organisational relationships and trust.
+Here, even though being an external factor, COVID-19 has had a great influence for building organizational relationships and trust.

-In view of the favourable employee encounters, it is the best time for businesses to put a foot forward and conduct trust-building exercises to enhance performance.
+In view of the favorable employee encounters, it is the best time for businesses to put a foot forward and conduct trust-building exercises to enhance performance.